sazzad1779/Doctor_recommendation_system/README.md

 }

 ```
+**2. Insert specialization:**

+ Added some specialization based on tags and designation

-## Optimization scope
+### Optimization scope
-This doctor recommendation system, while functional, has several areas identified for potential optimization and enhancement:
+This system, while functional, has several areas identified for potential optimization and enhancement:

 1.  **Intelligent Symptom Narrowing and Conversational Flow:**
     * Currently, the system might directly query the retrieval system based on the initial user input.
 To improve the conversational experience and refine the search, future development will focus on implementing a mechanism to first **narrow down the user's symptoms and other specifications through conversational turns** before triggering the doctor retrieval.
 This could involve asking clarifying questions to better understand the user's needs.